9 Foods to Ditch if You Have Candida

 It occurs when Candida, a form of fungus that lives in your digestive tract, colonizes your gut, overpowering the good bacteria that usually keep it in check.
 This wreaks havoc on your gut, causing it to become leaky and leading to a huge variety of symptoms, including digestive issues, fatigue, brain fog, recurring fungal infections, skin problems, seasonal allergies, and mood swings.

 Many factors, including medications like antibiotics and birth control, and toxins contribute to Candida, but diet is often the biggest factor.
 A diet full of inflammatory, sugary, and processed foods creates the perfect conditions for yeast to thrive and multiply.
-That’s why eliminating the foods that feed Candida, and replacing them with whole, nutrient-dense foods, is a key step in beating Candida and healing your gut.
+Although I recommend adding in yeast-fighting supplements there is another key step to fight Candida overgrowth.
+Eliminating the foods that feed Candida, and replacing them with whole, nutrient-dense foods, is one of the most important steps in beating Candida and healing your gut.

 Whether you have an active Candida overgrowth, you’ve recently overcome Candida overgrowth, or you’re trying to prevent it, here are nine important foods to ditch.